 - Lake Forest Country Day School

-Doug is a member of Block Island, Rhode Island’s, Historic District Commission which oversees the historic character of this landmark New England seaport.
-He continues to be a member of The Greenbrier Sporting Club Architectural Review Board at The Greenbrier Resort in West Virginia.
-Until recently, he served on the Capitol Square Preservation Council, which oversees the environs of Thomas Jefferson’s Virginia State Capitol (1788), and was appointed to this position by the Speaker of Virginia’s House of Delegates.
+Doug is a member of The Greenbrier Sporting Club Architectural Review Board at The Greenbrier Resort in West Virginia, and Bundoran Farm in Albemarle County, Virginia.
+He is also a former member of Block Island, Rhode Island's, Historic District Commission which oversees the historic character of this landmark New England seaport.
+He served on the Capitol Square Preservation Council, which oversees the environs of Thomas Jefferson’s Virginia State Capitol (1788), and was appointed to this position by the Speaker of Virginia’s House of Delegates.
 Doug is Past President of the Preservation Alliance of Virginia, as well as of AIA James River and the Charlottesville-Albemarle AIA.
 In 1999, Doug was elevated to Fellow in the American Institute of Architects, the second highest distinction bestowed by the Institute, and has received the Marcellus Wright, Jr. Award from AIA James River.

 - American Institute of Architects,

 - Block Island Chamber of Commerce,